jokyv/dotfiles/README.md

 ## Archived configs file

-It contains config files for past used applications such as:
+It contains config files for past used applications, such as:

 - Xserver
 - Window managers: QTILE, BSPWM